grimmlab/ForeTiS/README.md

 ## Citation
 When using ForeTiS, please cite our publication:

-ForeTiS: A comprehensive time series forecasting framework in Python Josef Eiglsperger*, Florian Haselbeck* and Dominik G. Grimm Machine Learning with Applications, 2023. doi: 10.1016/j.mlwa.2023.100467 *These authors have contributed equally to this work and share first authorship.
+**ForeTiS: A comprehensive time series forecasting framework in Python.**
+Josef Eiglsperger*, Florian Haselbeck* and Dominik G. Grimm.
+*Machine Learning with Applications, 2023.* [doi: 10.1016/j.mlwa.2023.100467](https://doi.org/10.1016/j.mlwa.2023.100467) **These authors have contributed equally to this work and share first authorship.*